R58-1. Admission, Identification, and Inspection of Livestock, Poultry, and Other Animals.

 (1) Promulgated under the authority of Title 4, Chapter 31, Control of Animal Disease, and Subsections 4-2-103(1)(c)(i), and 4-2-103(1)(i).

-(2) It is the intent of these rules to eliminate or reduce the spread of diseases among animals by providing standards to be met in the movement of animals within Utah and the importation of animals into the state.
+(2) This rule intends to eliminate or reduce the spread of diseases among animals by providing standards to be met in the movement of animals within Utah and the importation of animals into the state.

 KEY: disease control, import requirements